 Lessons from China

 China took large strides in making investor-friendly reforms to secure bilateral trade with GCC long ago – it is now valued at AED176bn.
-The location of Dubai in re-exporting US$2bn to Africa and the Middle East, was particularly important in achieving this valuation, says the CEO of Dubai Chamber of Commerce and Industry, Hamad Buamim.
+The location of Dubai in re-exporting US$2bn to Africa and the Middle East, was particularly important in achieving this valuation, says the President and CEO of Dubai Chamber of Commerce and Industry, Hamad Buamim.

 Mexico could also benefit from following suit in encouraging foreign investment, as China and Dubai have done with special economic zones for foreign bodies – such as Dubai ‘freezones’ that enable foreign investors to establish a presence in the chosen country.
 In fact, Dubai's expanding free zones and Dubai Maritime City present further opportunities for collaboration as its flagship registry and free zones have played a lead role in making Panama the second largest economy in Central America’, said Chief Executive Officer of the Dubai Investment Development Agency Fahad Al Gergawi on a recent trip to Panama City, or ‘strategic logistics hub’ as he names it.